 Bee Caves Road west of Loop 360 provides a scenic 6.7-mile ride with spectacular views.
-Bee Caves Road, which becomes RM 2244, has wide shoulders for easy riding.
+This road becomes RM 2244 and has wide shoulders for easy riding.
 The wide shoulders begin at Barton Creek Boulevard, which intersects Bee Caves Road 1.1 miles west of Loop 360.
 Closer to town Bee Caves has heavy traffic with no shoulders and is not recommended for riding.

 Mount Bonnell is famous for its panoramic view 785 feet high above downtown and Lake Austin.
 This is a great place to picnic.
 Go west on 35th Street, veer left on Old Bull Creek Road,and turn right on Mt.
 Bonnell Road.
 Mt.
 Bonnell will be on your left at the top of 100 stone steps.
 A curfew extends from 9 p.m. to 4 a.m.
 As you leave Mt.
 Bonnell go north on Mt.
 Bonnell Road, turn right on Mt.
-Bonnell Drive, turn left on Balcones Drive, take another left onto Perry Lane, and turn left again onto Ridge Oak.
-Here you will find a small hilltop park built above a city water reservoir that offers dramatic views of the Loop 360 bridge, Austin Country club, Lake Austin Peninsula, and Cat Mountain.
+Bonnell Drive, turn left on Balcones Drive.
+You’ll take another left onto Perry Lane, and turn left again onto Ridge Oak.
+Here you will find a small hilltop park built above a city water reservoir.
+This park offers dramatic views of the Loop 360 bridge, Austin Country club, Lake Austin Peninsula, and Cat Mountain.

 Barton Creek Square Mall